jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/registers-ram.rst

 * Two that are likely to be used will be

     * RAM with separate data ports
-    * Ram with a shared data port
+    * RAM with a shared data port

 .. figure:: ram_symbols.png